publiclab/publiclab-archive/notes/liz/10-27-2017/how-to-identify-herbicide-known-as-dicamba-or-identify-the-damage-it-causes.md

 ---
-title: How to identify herbicide known as Dicamba or identify the damage it causes?
+title: 'How to identify herbicide known as Dicamba or identify the damage it causes?'
 tagnames: answered, question:general, question:herbicides, question:agriculture
 author: liz
 path: /notes/liz/10-27-2017/how-to-identify-herbicide-known-as-dicamba-or-identify-the-damage-it-causes.md